xyproto/tinyxxd/README.md

 ## Benchmarking

-`tinyxxd` can be benchmarked by running `python bench.py` (or `python3 bench.py`).

-The performance is mostly IO bound, which is reflected in the [benchmark graphs](benchmark_results.md).

 ## Fuzzing

-`make fuzz` can be used to build `tinyxxd` with `afl-gcc` and then start fuzzing the executable with various input.
+`make fuzz` can be used to build `tinyxxd` with `afl-gcc` and then start fuzzing the executable with varied input design to find edge cases in the program.

 ## Performance

+`tinyxxd` can be profiled by running `make profile` or benchmarked by running `make bench`.

+The performance is mostly IO bound, which is reflected in the [benchmark graphs](benchmark_results.md).

-`tinyxxd` is just a tiny bit faster than `xxd`.
+`tinyxxd` is a bit faster than `xxd`.
 The larger the input, the larger the performance advantage seems to be.

 ### General info

 * License: GPL2
-* Version: 1.2.0
+* Version: 1.3.1